MMA fighter Desmond Green charged in crash that killed 2

 PEMBROKE PINES, Fla.
 (AP) - Mixed martial arts fighter Desmond Green is facing DUI manslaughter and other charges for a South Florida crash that killed two women last year.

-Court records show that Green, who competes as a lightweight for the UFC, was arrested Tuesday in Broward County.
+Court records show that Green, who competes as a lightweight for Ultimate Fighting Championship, was arrested Tuesday in Broward County.

 Florida Highway Patrol says Green lost control of his SUV while driving on Interstate 75 near Pembroke Pines in August 2018.
 It started a chain reaction crash involving five vehicles.
 Two passengers in one of the other vehicles, 67-year-old Emelina Morfa and 76-year-old Emma Suarez Hernandez, both died.
 Several others were injured.